 Issues in Linguistics

 The field of linguistics is diverse, collaborative and dynamic.
-Linguists confront a variety of issues as they conduct their research, interact with colleagues, and work to apply their findings into everyday contexts.
+Linguists confront a variety of issues as they conduct their research, interact with colleagues, and work to apply their findings in everyday contexts.

 Public Policy